mivek/MetarParser/README.md

   - the highest variable wind
   - the unit of the wind's speed

+### Metar
+The metar class is composed of
+  - the day of the metar
+  - the delivery time of the metar.

 ## Examples
 ### Parse a metar
 Instantiate the metarFacade and use its method parse.